 PHILIPPE CRASSOUS / SCIENCE PHOTO LIBRARY PHILIPPE CRASSOUS / SCIENCE PHOTO LIBRARY

-Deep ocean worm, coloured scanning electron micrograph (SEM) showing close-up of mouthparts.
-This worm was found on the walls of hydrothermal vent 'black smokers' in the Pacific Ocean.
-The worm feeds on bacteria that live directly off minerals released by the vents (a process known as chemosynthesis).
-Hydrothermal vents are found several thousands of metres deep underwater along geologically active zones.
+Deep ocean worm (Nereis sandersi), coloured scanning electron micrograph (SEM) showing close-up of mouthparts.
+This species of worm was collected from the edge of a hydrothermal vent 'black smoker' 2,630 metres below the surface of the Atlantic Ocean.
+These worms feed on bacteria that live directly off minerals released by the vents (a process known as chemosynthesis).
+The worms also host a population of symbiotic bacteria that may supply the worm with additional nutrients.
+Hydrothermal vents are found along geologically active zones deep underwater.
 The vents release superheated water and dense mineral deposits, forming huge towers that support a wide variety of fauna.

 Model release not required.
 Property release not required.